 Breaking free of having to work under the rules of upper management is a massive perk of becoming a freelancer, contractor or small business owner – but it’s important to have your own systems in place to avoid a productivity drop-off.
 Not getting work done quick enough (or at all) can be a source of enormous stress when the money you earn is directly based on satisfying customers.
 That’s why we’ve compiled a list of productivity tips that we’ve gathered over the years.

 There’s something here for everyone, from total beginners to seasoned professionals.
+This article covers:

 Navigating your way through freelancing can be tough.
 There’s keeping track of invoices, understanding what expenses you can claim, knowing the difference between being a sole trader or a limited company, and – perhaps most importantly – keeping on top of your cashflow.

 When it comes to actually getting your work done, there’s a host of freelancer tools out there that can help you twist and turn your way through your freelancing career.

 Asana allows you to create and manage projects more effectively.
 You can assign different tasks to team members and communicate about the project via a built-in messaging system.
 It’s super handy if you find yourself collaborating with other freelancers on larger-scale projects and ideas.